PG&E worker killed in Carr Fire, 7th death in massive wildfire

 REDDING, Calif.
 (KGO) --A seventh death has been reported in the battle against the Carr Fire.
-PG&E tells ABC News a crew member was doing restoration work in Shasta County when some kind of accident happened.
+PG&E says a crew member was doing restoration work in Shasta County when a vehicle accident occurred.

+The victim has been identified as Jairus Ayeta, who was in his 20s, and worked as an apprentice lineman for PG&E.

 "Safety of our employees and customers is PG&E's top priority.
 Our thoughts and prayers are with our fallen team member, their family, and our extended team.
 We are working with law enforcement to investigate the circumstances of the incident," as PG&E spokesperson said.